natashamcintyre/fizzbuzz/README.md

 # fizzbuzz TDD

-Returns number, fizz, buzz or fizzbuzz for integers.
-My first practice of pair programming and TDD.
+My first practice of pair programming and TDD. fizzbuzz.rb returns the number, "fizz", "buzz" or "fizzbuzz" for integers.

 ## How to Use ##